hassantarabai/KO_extract/README.md

 5-Enter the desired path and the output file name.

 # Output
-The output file includes a list of fetched "KOs" corresponding to the input organisms and can be used for downstream analysis.
+The output file includes a list of fetched "KOs" corresponding to the input organisms.